 Metastatic oral or oropharyngeal cancer

-Your health care team may recommend a treatment plan that includes a combination of surgery, radiation therapy, chemotherapy, immunotherapy, or targeted therapy.
-Supportive care will also be important to help relieve symptoms and side effects.
+Your treatment plan may include a combination of surgery, radiation therapy, chemotherapy, targeted therapy, or immunotherapy.
+Palliative care will also be important to help relieve symptoms and side effects.

 For most people, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
 You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.